Zero Trust identity and device access configurations

 Analyze this list of apps to determine the sets of policies that provide appropriate levels of protection.

-You should not create separate sets of policies each for app because management of them can become cumbersome.
+You shouldn't create separate sets of policies each for app because management of them can become cumbersome.
 Microsoft recommends that you group your apps that have the same protection requirements for the same users.

-For example, you could have one set of policies that include all Microsoft 365 apps for all of your users for starting point protection and a second set of policies for all sensitive apps, such as those used by human resources or finance departments, and apply them to those groups.
+For example, have one set of policies that include all Microsoft 365 apps for all users for starting point protection.
+Have a second set of policies for all sensitive apps, such as those used by human resources or finance departments, and apply them to those groups.

-Once you have determined the set of policies for the apps you want to secure, roll the policies out to your users incrementally, addressing issues along the way.
+Once you have determined the set of policies for the apps you want to secure, roll the policies out to users incrementally, addressing issues along the way.
+For example:

-Similarly, for your sensitive apps, create the set of policies and add one app at a time and work through any issues until they are all included in the sensitive app policy set.
+Similarly, for your sensitive apps, create the set of policies and add one app at a time.
+Work through any issues until they're all included in the sensitive app policy set.

-Microsoft recommends that you do not create policy sets that apply to all apps because it can result in some unintended configurations.
-For example, policies that block all apps could lock your admins out of the Azure portal and exclusions cannot be configured for important endpoints such as Microsoft Graph.
+Microsoft recommends that you don't create policy sets that apply to all apps because it can result in some unintended configurations.
+For example, policies that block all apps could lock your admins out of the Azure portal and exclusions can't be configured for important endpoints such as Microsoft Graph.